ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | All        | 0.543  | 0.472     | 0.468     |
 | Problem    | 0.200  | 0.250     | 0.222     |

+### Accuracy by user group

 Then we show the above accuracy measures (but for only precision, recall, and f-measure), as an average (median) per user group.
-Also, I threw in issues/features (by that I just mean post-clustering) per 100m, because this is the only table right now that has all five user groups.
+These are again as an aggregate across all label types (all.\*) and for the problem vs no problem type (prob.\*).

+NOTE: In these two tables, the data is binary (not ordinal).

 Median accuracy by user group - street level: